H4S1NTH4/modbus-rtu-system-monitor/README.md

 ### Using MongoDB Atlas (Default)

-The application is pre-configured to use MongoDB Atlas.
-Your credentials are in the `.env` file:
+The application is pre-configured to use MongoDB Atlas. credentials are in the `.env` file:

 ```bash
 MONGO_URI=mongodb+srv://user:password@cluster.mongodb.net/?retryWrites=true&w=majority